-People predominantly follow others on Twitter because they find them interesting and the content they share relevant and helpful, rather than feeling like they should do so out of some social obligation.
+We tend to follow people on Twitter because we find them interesting and the content they share relevant and helpful.

-For one Twitter users are 15% more likely to inform friends and family about new products and services that they hear about.
+For example, Twitter users are 15% more likely to inform friends and family about new products and services that they hear about.

 - 74% of people following small and medium-sized businesses are following to get updates on future products.